ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 ### Rule

-This section describes the styleguide around the `rule.yml` files.
+This section describes the style guide around the `rule.yml` files.
 * All the above [YAML](manual/developer/04_style_guide:yaml) rules apply.
 * A rule should only address one configuration item change.
 * A variable should be when a configuration change can be multiple different values.